diegomartinez2/diegomartinez2.github.io/README.md

 GitHub Experience: Contributions to SSCHA code and Open Source Contributions to other codes including the “VASP-phonopy-SSCHA” code. [(https://github.com/diegomartinez2)](https://github.com/diegomartinez2)

 A.I.
-Experience: Writting and testing python code with Huggingface models.
+Experience: Usage of Machine Learning potentials for scientific calculations using VASP ML and GAP (for anharmonic calculations on phonon renormalization and phonon transport with SSCHA).
+Also writting and testing python code with Huggingface models.
 Examples on LLMs and SD.
-Also experience in Machine Learning potentials for scientific calculations using VASP ML and GAP.

 ## List of publications
 Martinez-Gutierrez, D. and Velasco V. R. *Acoustic waves of GaN nitride nanowires*